BarCamp Copenhagen 8.2: BarCamp Copenhagen Intelligence Agency - Part I

 After looking into what existed in the market, and even considering if we should try to build our own, I was sort of stuck for at while.

-I quickly started down an avenue of sending the participants out to research the history of the neighbourhood where the event was to take place, but Mark, in diplomatic terms, told me that that sounded too boring, I instantly agreed, it really sounded too much like a school project, I guess my short career as a school teacher had a bad influence on my creativity ;-).
+I quickly started down an avenue of sending the participants out to research the history of the neighbourhood where the event was to take place, but Mark, in diplomatic terms, told me that that sounded too boring, I instantly agreed, it did sound like a school project didn’t it?
+I guess my short career as a school teacher had a bad influence on my creativity ;-).

 Brainstorm